Delaware

 Delaware voted against secession on January 3, 1861, and so remained in the Union.
 While most Delaware citizens who fought in the war served in the regiments of the state, some served in companies on the Confederate side in Maryland and Virginia Regiments.
 Delaware is notable for being the only slave state from which no Confederate regiments or militia groups were assembled.[citation needed] Delaware essentially freed the few slaves who were still in bondage shortly after the Civil War[further explanation needed] but rejected the 13th, 14th, and 15th Amendments to the Constitution; the 13th Amendment was rejected on February 8, 1865, the 14th Amendment was rejected on February 8, 1867, and the 15th Amendment was rejected on March 18, 1869.
 Delaware officially ratified the 13th, 14th, and 15th amendments on February 12, 1901.[33]

-Reconstruction and industrialization edit
+Reconstruction and industrialization

 During the Reconstruction Era that followed the Civil War, Democratic Redeemer governments led by the South's Bourbon aristocracy continued to dominate the region and imposed explicitly white supremacist regimes in the former slave states.
-The Delaware legislature declared Black people to be second-class citizens in 1866 and restricted their voting rights despite the Fifteenth Amendment, ensuring continued Democratic success in the state throughout most of the nineteenth century.[31]
+The Delaware legislature declared Black people to be second-class citizens in 1866, and restricted their voting rights despite the 15th Amendment, ensuring continued Democratic success in the state throughout most of the 19th century.[34]
 Fearful that the 1875 Civil Rights Act passed by Congress might establish racial equality, Delaware legislators passed Jim Crow laws that mandated segregation in public facilities.
-The state's educational system was segregated by operation of law.[citation needed] Delaware's segregation was written into the state constitution, which, while providing at Article X, Section 2,[citation needed] that "no distinction shall be made on account of race or color", nonetheless required that "separate schools for white and colored children shall be maintained."[citation needed]
+The state's educational system was segregated by operation of law.[35]
+Delaware's segregation was written into the state constitution, which, while providing at Article X, Section 2, that "no distinction shall be made on account of race or color", nonetheless required that "separate schools for white and colored children shall be maintained."[36]

-Beginning in the late nineteenth century, the Wilmington area grew into a manufacturing center.
-Investment in manufacturing in the city grew from $5.5 million in 1860 to $44 million in 1900.[32]
-The most notable manufacturer in the state was the chemical company DuPont, which to this day is heavily credited with making the state what it is today in many ways.[33]
+Beginning in the late 19th century, the Wilmington area grew into a manufacturing center.
+Investment in manufacturing in the city grew from $5.5 million in 1860 to $44 million in 1900.[37]
+The most notable manufacturer in the state was the chemical company DuPont, which to this day is heavily credited with making the state what it is today in many ways.[38]
 Because of Wilmington's growth, local politicians from the city and New Castle County pressured the state government to adopt a new constitution providing the north with more representation.
-However, the subsequent 1897 constitution did not proportionally represent the north and continued to give the southern counties disproportionate influence.[34]
+However, the subsequent 1897 constitution did not proportionally represent the north and continued to give the southern counties disproportionate influence.[39]

 Delaware benefited greatly from World War I because of the state's large gunpowder industry.
 DuPont, the most dominant business in the state by WWI, produced an estimated 40% of all gunpowder used by the Allies during the war.
 It produced nylon in the state after the war and began investments into General Motors.[42]
 Additionally, the company invested heavily in the expansion of public schools in the state and colleges such as the University of Delaware in the 1910s and 1920s.
 This included primary and secondary schools for Black people and women.[43]
 Delaware suffered less during the Great Depression than other states, but the depression spurred further migration from the rural south to urban areas.[44]

-World War II to present edit
+World War II to present

 Like in World War I, the state enjoyed a big stimulus to its gunpowder and shipyard industries in World War II.
 New job opportunities during and after the war in the Wilmington area coaxed Black people from the southern counties to move to the city.
 The proportion of blacks constituting the city's population rose from 15% in 1950 to over 50% by 1980.[45]
 The surge of Black migrants to the north sparked white flight, in which middle class whites moved from the city to suburban areas, leading to de facto segregation of Northern Delaware's society.
 In the 1940s and 1950s, Delaware attempted to integrate its schools, although the last segregated school in the state did not close until 1970.[46]
 The University of Delaware admitted its first black student in 1948, and local courts ruled that primary schools had to be integrated.
 Delaware's integration efforts partially inspired the US Supreme Court's decision in Brown v.
 Board of Education, which found racial segregation in United States public schools to be unconstitutional.[47]
 The result of the Brown ruling was that Delaware became fully integrated, albeit with time and much effort.